 Aside from that, I don’t like books where there’s no connection between title and content (excepting those with a series-based reason) and there isn’t here.
 No kitten except for the punning opportunity.
 I also don’t like mystery protagonists who suddenly act stupid for the sake of moving the plot along, and that happens here at least once in a major way.

 I should, I suppose, read another of the ‘Reigning Cats and Dogs‘ series to get a better sense of Jessica and the pillock she’s engaged to.
 Other than the points I mention, it’s a fun, well-written and engaging mystery with mostly likeable characters.

 From my St. Thomas Dog Blog, Sept.
 8/11.
 Below are Amazon links to the first two Jessica Popper books.
 The right sidebar links are for Ms. Baxter’s second series featuring travel writer Mallory Marlowe.

 (from 2011*) In the past week, I’ve been sent two Facebook requests to boycott the film Water for Elephants.
 ADI (Animal Defenders International) says that Have Trunk Will Travel, trainers of the elephants in the film, use abusive methods.
 This contradicts the trainers’ statement that they only use positive reinforcement.

 I watched the 2005 video ADI provided, and I think I don’t know enough about elephants to know.
 I went to Sara Gruen’s website.
-She’s the author of the novel on which the movie is based.
+She wrote the novel on which the movie is based.
 She is a supporter of animal welfare and several specific animal sanctuaries.
 While the author of the original material may not have much say over the movie production, having read her other novels, I couldn’t imagine Ms. Gruen not caring about the animal stars of a work in which she’s got a vested interest.
 But I still don’t know.